Abdullah of Saudi Arabia: Wealth

 In 2011, the financial magazine Forbes estimated the documentable wealth of King Abdullah and his immediate family at US$21E+9, making him one of the world's richest monarchs.
 One estimate places his wealth at US$18 billion, making him the third-wealthiest head of state in the world.

 King Abdullah was an expert equestrian in his youth.
 His stables were considered the largest in Saudi Arabia, with over 1,000 horses spread throughout five divisions led by his son Prince Mutaib.
 The King also owned Janadria Farm, a large complex located in the suburbs of Riyadh.

 For holidays, the King maintained a large palace complex with several residential compounds in Casablanca, Morocco.
 It is equipped with two heliports and is surrounded by large mansions on 133 acres of vegetation.

 While still Crown Prince, Abdullah paid for the separation surgery of a pair of Polish conjoined twins, which took place at the King Abdulaziz Medical City in Riyadh on 3 January 2005.

 He donated $50 million in cash and $10 million worth of relief materials for the 2008 Sichuan earthquake in China.

 He donated $10 billion to the endowment fund of the King Abdullah University of Science and Technology in May 2008.

 Honours and awards

 Abdullah received a number of international high orders.
-Most notably, he was an honoured knight of the strictly Roman Catholic Order of the Golden Fleece (the Spanish branch), which caused some controversy.
+Most notably, he was an honored knight of the strictly Roman Catholic Order of the Golden Fleece (the Spanish branch), which caused some controversy.

 In April 2012, he was awarded by the United Nations a gold medal for his contributions to intercultural understanding and peace initiatives.